Easy LEGO Organization Tips To Stop The Mess In Its Tracks

 How To Organize LEGOs by Type or Part:

 While organizing by color and size may be great for the younger kids, LEGO organization by type of LEGO part can be a great way to help excited older builders find what they need easily.

 When following instructions, many times a specific type of LEGO block or part is needed to create the LEGO model.
 Therefore, it makes sense to store LEGO heads with other LEGO heads, certain sized blocks with other blocks of that size, and flat pieces with other flat pieces.

 On Etsy, you can find any kind of label to suit your preferred type of LEGO organization.
-But, this LEGO label set is by far my favorite (and over 200 other people agree just this month!).
+But, this LEGO label set is by far my favorite if you are looking for something already thought out.

 LEGO Storage Ideas:

 There are loads of LEGO storage ideas you can use for LEGO organization in your home.
 Here are some tips from the professionals at LEGO to keep in mind when choosing a storage solution: